nils-hamel/spherical-camera/README.md

 </p>
 <br />

 This shows that the algorithm is able to provide good estimation on rotation and translation even if all considered _features_ are affected by noise.

 The following plots show how the spherical approach is able to bring more precision on the estimation of the rotation and translation between the camera pose because of the distribution of _features_ on the entire sphere.
 The experiment consists in two cameras that are getting closer to each other considering a set of _features_ grouped in a sphere between the two cameras.
 As the cameras are far away from the center of the _features_ sets, the scene is viewed by the cameras through a small angle of view.
 As the cameras get closer to each other, the angle of view of the _features_ increases.
 It allows to illustrate how the stability and precision of the pose estimation evolve with the angle of view of the cameras.
-The following plots show the evolution of the pose estimation precision considering _16_ and _32_ _matched features_, _32_ decreasing positions of the cameras and _32_ different distributions of the _features_ in the scene sphere :
+The following plots show the evolution of the pose estimation precision considering _16_ and _32_ _matched features_, _32_ positions of the cameras and _32_ different distributions of the _features_ in the scene sphere :

 <br />
 <p align="center">